 Without modifying our opinion we draw attention to Note 2 of the financial report regarding the ability of the consolidated entity to continue as a going concern.
-The financial report indicates that the consolidated entity has accumulated losses of \$4,069,685 and a net current asset deficiency of \$2,030,774 at 30 June 2015 (2014: \$1,820,815).
-These conditions indicate the existence of a material uncertainty which may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+The accumulated losses and net current asset deficiency disclosed in Note 2 of the financial report indicates the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.